 Poor Dennis Wilson.
 It’s almost as if they had been stalking him, waiting for him to fall into their craziness trap.
 What makes this worse is Charlie was delusional.
 But he also wanted to break into the music business, all along the way meeting rejetion and being disrespected (remember don’t disrespect Charles Manson).
 This had to have been Charles Manson’s dream come true, the chance encounter of his Family members with a real live Beach Boy.
 Charlie had an actual Beach Boy in his grip and he didn’t let go.
 Dennis eventually would record some of Manson’s songs and he would pay somewhere around $100,000 in medical bills for the family while they stayed at his house.

-Group sex led to raging cases of gonorrhea and it took a while to fix all that for the Manson Family.
-Dennis even had to pay for a car wreck when a uninsured Manson Family member wrecked one of Wilson’s cars.
+Group sex led to raging epidemics of gonorrhea in the Family and it took a while to fix it.
+Dennis even had to pay for a car wreck when a uninsured Family member wrecked one of Wilson’s cars.
+As outrageous and unbelieveable as this seems, the ‘solution’ Dennis Wilson decided upon was equally so.
 Eventually Dennis could only extricate himself by moving out of his own house and severing all ties with the Manson Family.
-Charlie immediately sensed the snub, the growing disrespect and paid a visit to Dennis Wilson’s house not long after.
+Charlie immediately sensed the snub, the growing disrespect and paid a visit to Dennis Wilson’s new house not long after.
 Wilson’s housekeeper talked with Manson who then left a message.
 Charlie Manson gave the housekeeper a bullet with some cryptic non-sense writing on it.
 Wilson took that to mean he was now the target of Charlie’s anger, and by association anger of all the followers as well.